vinaysaiadepu/moodle-on-aws-opsworks/README.md

 #### App

-You have to add an "App". it can come from git or an s3 zip or tar.gz file
+You have to add an "App". it can come from git or a tar.gz file hosted on S3

 Apps->Add App
 - Name: Moodle (required)